hammer-space/sghs/README.md

 custom metadata on files and directories.
 This metadata can be used to drive data placement and location using SmartObjectives on a Hammerspace Global Data Environment.

-Currently, shothammer.py watches for tags added to or removed from shots in Shotgrid.
-When it sees tags in the allowed namespace (currently tags named `SGHS_*`) it adds them as Hammerspace keywords to the root of the shot folder on disk.
-The tag schema is controlled in Shotgrid, and they are passed through directly as keywords.
+Currently, shothammer.py watches for tags added to or removed from Shots, Sequences, or Tasks in Shotgrid.
+When it sees tags in the allowed namespace (currently tags named `SGHS_*`) it adds them as Hammerspace keywords to the root of the specified template folders on a Hammerspace file system.
+The tag schema is controlled in Shotgrid, and the tag names are passed through directly as Hammerspace keywords.

-It finds the shot folder by using a per-project Pipeline Configuration fed to it by Shotgrid.
+It finds the appropriate folder(s) by using a per-project Pipeline Configuration containing path templates fed to it by Shotgrid.
 This config can be specified in Shotgrid by adding the plugin id `sghs.` to the specific pipeline configuration for the project.

-Shothammer requests the template specified in `shothammer_config.ini` as `SGHS_PATH_TEMPLATE`.
+Shothammer requests the templates specified in `shothammer_config.yml` under the appropriate object name in the `SGHS_PATH_TEMPLATES` dictionary.

 sghs is intended to grow as a package over time with multiple plugin modules that do different things with Shotgrid's events or webhooks.